Red-Folder/Jasmine-REST-Reporter/README.md

 A reporter for use with the Jasmine BDD framework.
 This reporter sends the results via REST to a receiver (Windows Console application).

 The receiver has been written to be used with Jenkins CI to automate the testing of an Android application (although I'm sure it can be used for more).
 The receiver is used by Jenkins to wait for the Jasmine tests to be run.
 Jasmine, using the REST reporter, will send the results of each spec and suite to the receiver.
-The receiver will error (returns an error code to Jenkins) if any of the tests fail, none of the tests run or after a timeout period (5 minutes).
+The receiver will error (returns an error code to Jenkins) if any of the tests fail, none of the tests run or after a timeout period (10 minutes by default).
 Jenkins will then act of the result code.

 ## Change Log ##

+* 12th January 2014 - Removed the hardcoding elements
 * 11th August 2013 - Original version

-# Hardcoding #
-At the time of writting all of the URL details are hardcoded.
-I've provided notes below on what to watch for.

 # How to use #